dusk-network/docs-public/src/content/docs/operator/FAQ..md

 #### Are my keys secure on a server/vps?

-The wallet stores your keys encrypted.
-Additionally the staking keys the node uses in-memory do not allow to send funds out of a wallet.
+The wallet stores your keys in encrypted form.
+In addition, the keys that the node uses in-memory to participate in consensus can be separated from other keys.

+Your Stake is defined by a consensus key and an owner.
+The owner is by default the same key, but can also be a contract or separate key.
+Your Public Balance is held by a key too, the same goes for the private, shielded Balance.

+1. If your owner key is set to a different key, no one is able to unstake, stake or withdraw using your consensus key.
+2. If the key you use to send funds around is set to a different key than the consensus key, no one will be able to send funds from your wallet using your consensus key.
+   - This is naturally the case for shielded accounts as they use different keys by default.
+   - For public accounts you need to create a separated account holding your public account balance.

-Provisioner keys are strictly limited to signing consensus messages, such as block proposal, validation, and voting.
-Any other critical operations, such as un-staking or withdrawing funds now require a multi-signature process involving a funds key, specifically registered during the staking process.
+In summary, consensus keys can be strictly limited to signing consensus messages such as block proposal, validation, and voting.
+All other critical operations, such as unstaking or sending funds, can be separated to other keys.

-##### What if I lose access to my server or funds key?
+##### What if I lose access to my server or keys?

 As long as you have your mnemonic phrase stored somewhere, you are able to recovery anything else.